extenda/actions/jira-releasenotes/README.md

 The action can update multiple issues and process multiple commits.
 If the same JIRA issue is referenced by multiple commits, the last commit message will be used.

+When using this action, it is recommended to enforce commit conventions using [pre-commit hooks](#pre-commit-configuration).

 ## Usage